mohammadrezaberenji/Devops-samples/README.md

 # Devops-samples
 This repository includes some useful devops challenges.
-In This Repository , we are going to install postgressql , Zabbix and mount our dataBase data direcoty on new added storage. we are going to add our storage to our system using LVM
+In This Repository , we are going to install postgressql , Zabbix and mount our dataBase data direcoty on new added storage. we are going to add our storage to our system using LVM. check md file in the project.